-Judge dismisses challenge to Referendum 88 voter-pamphlet language
+Election 2018: Affirmative-action supporters lose legal fight on Referendum 88 voter-pamphlet language

 The Referendum 88 campaign is arguing, however, that the new law allows preferential treatment and would also end preferences for veterans.

-Judge James Dixon on Thursday afternoon ruled that Washington law regarding defamation challenges to voter pamphlets focuses on how it applies to candidates, not people working on ballot-measure campaigns.
+Judge James Dixon on Thursday afternoon dismissed the lawsuit, saying that Washington law regarding defamation challenges to voter pamphlets focuses on how it applies to candidates, not people working on ballot-measure campaigns.

-Secretary of State Kim Wyman was also named in the lawsuit, because her office must print and distribute the voter pamphlets before the general election.
+Secretary of State Kim Wyman was also named in the lawsuit because her office must print and distribute the voter pamphlets before the general election.

-The hearing comes as part of what could be a bitter fall campaign over the issues of race and equity.
+The hearing comes as part of what could be a bitter fall campaign over issues of race and equity.

 I-1000 authorizes the state to use affirmative action in public education, employment and contracting, provided neither quotas nor preferential treatment is used.